shuoliecon/shuoliecon.github.io/pages/_teaching/index.md

 ## Teaching Statement
 My teaching philosophy is grounded in the belief that education should not only impart knowledge but also inspire inquiry, cultivate critical thinking, and prepare students for real-world applications.
 In my view, effective teaching is a two-way process that revolves around engagement, interaction, and mutual respect between the teacher and students.

-I prefer teaching Environmental Economics and Applied Econometrics.
-I am also open to other related courses.

 ## Teaching Experiences